marchelbling/marc.helbling.fr/_posts/2015-05-17-what-could-go-wrong.md

 * some STL functions require the definition of a [strict weak ordering](https://www.sgi.com/tech/stl/StrictWeakOrdering.html) which means that `x op y` and `y op x` can not be true at the same time (especially `x op x` must be false).
 As the function signature does not impose anything more than taking two instances and returning a boolean, there is no way the compiler could detect that the function is not properly defined.
 * when using pointer wrappers, make sure you actually test the pointer value rather than the wrapper.
+* when 'using' namespace, you might not be aware of what version of a function you actually call.
+Do not use `using namespace foo` (example with stl vs stdlib `sqrt`).
+Recall that compiler prefers overloaded function over template version.

 ### Data